Interest Rate Derivatives

 The table below sets forth the fair value of our interest rate derivatives as well as their classification on our consolidated balance sheets (in thousands):

-The tables below presents the effect of our interest rate derivatives on our consolidated statements of operations and comprehensive income (in thousands):
+The tables below present the effect of our interest rate derivatives on our consolidated statements of operations and comprehensive income (in thousands):

-Based on the fair value of our derivatives as of September 30, 2021, we estimate that approximately $4.8 million of losses will be reclassified from AOCL as an increase to interest expense over the next 12 months.
+Based on the fair value of our derivatives as of December 31, 2022, we estimate that approximately $1.3 million of gains will be reclassified from AOCI as a decrease to interest expense over the next 12 months.

 We have agreements with each of our interest rate derivative counterparties that contain provisions under which, if we default or are capable of being declared in default on defined levels of our indebtedness, we could also be declared in default on our derivative obligations.
 Failure to comply with the loan covenant provisions could result in our being declared in default on any derivative instrument obligations covered by the agreements.
-As of September 30, 2021, we were not in default with any of these provisions.
-As of September 30, 2021, the fair value of interest rate derivatives in a liability position related to these agreements was $5.6 million, excluding the effects of accrued interest and credit valuation adjustments.
-As of September 30, 2021, we had not posted any collateral related to these agreements.
-If we breach any of these provisions, we could be required to settle our obligations under the agreements at their termination value, which was $6.0 million as of September 30, 2021.
+As of December 31, 2022, we were not in default with any of these provisions.
+As of December 31, 2022, we did not have any derivatives in liability positions.